-When you complete a survey or interview with us we will collect your name and contact details, and setting name and address so we can identity whether you were in a setting that was an Early (Oct 2020- Jul 2021) or Late starter (Oct 21 onwards) of Launchpad for Language.
+When you or your setting manager complete a survey or interview with us we will collect your name and contact details, and setting name and address so we can contact you about the surveys and interviews in the summer term and so we can identify whether you were in a setting that was an Early (Oct 2020- Jul 2021) or Late starter (Oct 21 onwards) of Launchpad for Language.

 What do we do with information we collect?

 - To contact practitioners about participating in interviews, case studies and surveys

 - To carry out the implementation and process evaluation and prepare a report about the project

 What is the lawful basis for processing your personal data?

 We will only use your personal data where we have a lawful basis for doing so.